kevba/blog/content/posts/compiling-at91bootstrap.md

 Navigate to the `memory selection` submenu.
 Change the `Flash Memory Technology` to `NAND flash`

-To load U-boot into RAM the `Image Loading Strategy` must be changed to   `Load U-Boot into last MBYTE of SDRAM`
+To load U-Boot into RAM the `Image Loading Strategy` must be changed to   `Load U-Boot into last MBYTE of SDRAM`

 Thansk to our previous options, some new options have become available in the `U-Boot Image Storage Setup` menu.
-These options are needed to load u-boot into memory.
+These options are needed to load U-Boot into memory.
 The first option is ` Flash Offset for U-Boot`.
-It is the address on the NAND where u-boot iamge begins.
-The second option called `U-Boot Image Size` is teh size of the u-boot iamge on the NAND.
-These two options can difffer per board, or even per u-boot build.
-In my case, u-boot is stored at `0x00040000`, which is the same as the default.
+It is the address on the NAND where U-Boot iamge begins.
+The second option called `U-Boot Image Size` is teh size of the U-Boot iamge on the NAND.
+These two options can difffer per board, or even per U-Boot build.
+In my case, U-Boot is stored at `0x00040000`, which is the same as the default.
-My u-boot iamge is slightly largerm because I am using a custom build.
+My U-Boot iamge is slightly largerm because I am using a custom build.
 So the  `U-Boot Image Size` has to be increased.
 In my case it needed to be set to  `0x00100000`.

 The last option is called `The External Ram Address to Load U-Boot Image`.
-It tells at91bootstrap to which address in RAM< the u-boot iamge must be loaded. the default option of `0x22000000` is fine.
+It tells at91bootstrap to which address in RAM< the U-Boot iamge must be loaded. the default option of `0x22000000` is fine.

 ## Compiling!